bgamari/ghc-wiki-import/lightweight-concurrency.md

 Since thunks (usually) represent pure computation, can we not duplicate thunk evaluation when we detect a deadlocked scheduler?
 Unfortunately, this is not so straightforward.
-The closure that represented the thunk is lost when it was black-holed.
+The closure that represents a thunk is lost when the thunk is black-holed.
 Moreover, the thread evaluating the blackholed thunk (blackhole owner) might be running on the same or a different capability than the thread entering the blackhole.
 Correspondingly, the blackhole owner thread might either not be schedulable or running.
 This complicates the problem of potentially forcing a blackholed thunk's evaluation on a thread other than the blackhole owner.
 In addition to all of these concerns, we would like the common case - a thunk finishing evaluation without being blackholed - to be fast.